tchillwig/saraobservatory/README.md

 - Photometry unavailable: ARC camera out of service pending shutter replacement
 - UPDATE (10/14/23): We have found a 100mm diameter shutter and are making a new housing for it.
 - My estimate of completion by 10/18 proved too ambitious.
-- I an now thinking completion by Monday 23rd (we are also working on it Saturday and Sunday).
+- I am now thinking completion by Monday 23rd (we are also working on it Saturday and Sunday).
 - Current estimate for back online is Tuesday 24th.
 - Spectrograph and QSI guide camera operational. (updated 23.10.19 by ACE/P.Mack)